MISSION STATEMENT

 Maura “Mo” Parga hails from San Diego, California, where she began her distinguished career in law enforcement as a San Diego Police Officer.
 Over a span of 32 years with the San Diego Police Department, Maura served in various communities and specialized units, leaving an indelible mark.
 Early in her career, Maura excelled as a full-duty Mounted Officer and became the unit’s esteemed trainer.
 Rising through the ranks, she transitioned into detective roles where she showcased her expertise across multiple units including Vice, Mexico Border Gang, Narcotics, Robbery/Kidnapping, and Homicide Cold Case/Missing Persons.
 Her investigative prowess was pivotal in resolving numerous high-profile cases involving child and elder homicides.

-In 2019, after 35 years of marriage to her husband Michael, Maura retired and relocated to Gardnerville, Nevada.
+In 2019, Maura retired and relocated to Gardnerville, Nevada along with her husband Michael of 35 years.
 Embracing her passion for community service, she swiftly engaged as a dedicated volunteer.
 Currently, Maura serves as President of the Douglas County Sheriff’s Mounted Unit, where under her leadership, the unit supports community youth through scholarships and trade school funds.
 Additionally, the unit honors veterans and brings joy to senior homes through mounted visits.
 Maura is also an active member of the Elks Lodge in Gardnerville, Nevada, where she continues her volunteer efforts, particularly focused on assisting veterans and first responders.
 She remains committed to providing the Riderless Horse (Caparisoned Horse) honor at memorials for fallen officers and veterans.
 As a proud board member of NV100, Maura extends her support to families of first responders, embodying her dedication to service and community welfare.